-What this means for your cash value is that when there is a horrible year in the market, or even just a year in which the markets drop below zero, the amount that will be attributed to your cash value is the guaranteed minimum.
+What this means for your cash value is that when there is a horrible year in the market, or even just a year in which the markets drop below zero, the amount that will be attributed to your cash value is the guaranteed minimum, called your Index Floor Rate.
 In a market that is volatile or significantly bearish (down) the minimum guarantee protects your cash value and keeps you on track toward your financial goals.

 Now I’m sure there are situations in which an insurance company went bankrupt and a guarantee wasn’t met, but those situations are the exception rather than the rule.
 And state governments take over when these situations arise so it’s not like you will lose everything.
 In fact you are likely to find yourself doing just fine but with a different insurance provider.